wenxin-c/tp/docs/UserGuide.md

 ```
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-    The following habit has been incremented!
-Keep up the good work!
+    The following habit has been decremented.
     1.Make bed every morning [5]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```